waveaccounting/data-take-home-assignment/dataset_description.md

 ### Table: `subscription_items`

-The `subscription_items` table captures details about the individual subscription plan, including their unit type, billing cycle, and pricing.
+The `subscription_items` table captures details about the individual subscription plan, including their plan type (which is reffered to as 'unit type' in the source system), billing cycle, and pricing.

 | Column Name           | Description                                                                   |
 |-----------------------|-------------------------------------------------------------------------------|